ritza-co/replit-teachers/02-building-a-centralised-autograder.md

 The logic in `main.py` that you created earlier will copy a new version of this for each submission with a unique name.
 This is important to stop the tests conflicting with each other as PyTest keeps a local cache of tests for efficiency.

 That's it for our server.
-Press the "Run" button and your server should start running and display an "OK" message, as shown below.

-Take a note of the URL which is based on your team and project name as we'll need to add this to the student assignment that we create in the next step.
+Press the `Run` button and your server should start running and display an "OK" message, as shown below.
+(Take a note of the URL, which is based on your team and project name, as we'll need to add this to the student assignment that we create in the next step.)

 ![](https://i.ritzastatic.com/47e1bcf63eb946adacb4f500e5e45204/running-server-and-url.png)

 ## Setting up the assignment